 First, there is a big difference between the way cats look at us, and the way dogs look at us, and although we know a lot about canines, we don’t know that much about cats and their behavior.
 A dog is part of a pack, while the cat is mostly a solitary animal, it can be just at home on its own as it can with several other cats.
 A dog has to rely on the rest of the pack to hunt for food, and they have to have a bond between them to work together, especially when hunting.
 Alternatively, a pet dog has to rely on its owner to feed him, whereas a cat will instinctively hunt on its own if the need arises, and a cat will wash and groom himself, while a dog needs his owner to do that.
 You may have even asked yourself why does your cat love playing with bags and hiding in boxes too!

-Cats, and most mammals, feel emotions, although those emotions may be experienced and expressed differently in different species.
+Cats, and most mammals feel emotions, although those emotions may be experienced and expressed differently in different species.
 Some of the different emotions observed and studied in mammals, including cats, are fear, happiness, sadness, curiosity, anger, grief and anxiety.
 Love is difficult to study in animals who cannot tell us how they are feeling, but there is no reason to believe that, when a cat acts affectionate, he isn’t feeling an emotion to go along with his behavior.

 These points are quite relevant to finding out whether or not your cat loves you, because looking at the behavior in animals and researching, leads us to conclusions that may not have been realized before.
-Having said that, recent research performed on cats, and an observation performed by cat behaviorists seems to indicate that cats do not actually love us like dogs do.
+Having said that, recent research performed on cats, and observation performed by cat behaviorists seems to indicate that cats do not actually love us as dogs do.
 Moreover, cats don’t need humans to survive, was the point being made, yet there must be a type of bond between a cat, and owner due to the fact that even cats that can wander off choose to stay.

 One research performed by the University of London concluded that cats are much more independent than dogs because they do not show any signs of separation anxiety when their owners leave the house or room.
 Additionally, they seem to feel quite comfortable when left on their own for a while, making them excellent pets for those who have to work, whereas a dog may whine, or pine for his master until he comes home.
 Usually, one would expect if a pet is attached to their owner, they would show some signs of distress when the owner is not around, this wasn’t the case with cats.
 You may also be interested in finding out what researchers found in how long cats live too.